builtbybrayne/salarydates/README.md

 Generated report files are written to the `/report` directory by default, unless a file is manually specified.

-The main executable, install script and readme can be found at root level.
+The main executables and readme can be found at root level.

 	.
 	├── src/